jstokes1994/python-project-quiz-app/README.md

 I tried new users with random names answering varying numbers of questions and was satisfied it was being displayed correctly.

+To test if the string matching feature was working I tried to imagine a slightly mis-spelled answer or an answer including a connecting word for each riddle.
+I was satisfied that an 80% value gave enough scope for connecting words and small spelling errors.
+I didn't want a completely mis-spelled answer or random string to end up being correct.

 ## Deployment

 The project was deployed to Heroku with config vars: